Preparing a Business For Sale

 Other reasons businesses do not sell is a lack of preparation.
 It takes a lot of planning to maximize the marketability of a business and, quite frankly, few business owners have the time to adequately focus on this.
 Selling a business not only takes years of preparation, it takes using a proven process.
 No business owner can keep their business running smoothly while (at the same time) sifting through streams of bargain hunters how may or may not end-up purchasing their business.
 Without a process and preparation, bargain hunters will chip away at your carefully developed price for the business.
 After a few years of this, businesses often suffer a significant drop in performance.
 Key employees can begin to get nervous and, like an overpriced home, the business becomes stale while sitting on the market waiting for the right buyer to come along.

 Most of the reasons businesses do not sell are preventable.
-Whether selling a business for sale by owner (BFSBO) or working with a business broker (or advisor), do this well in advance of your targeted time to sell.
+Selling a business with a business broker (or consultant), do this well in advance of your targeted time to sell.
 The planning and preparation will pay-off when you successfully sell your business at your maximized asking price.

 Educate, Educate, Educate!!!
 It’s the best thing a business owner can do when considering selling their business.
 But merely typing “Preparing a Business For Sale” into your search engine doesn’t necessarily mean you’re returned with quality information that will truly help.
 How many times have you tried to research something only to find yourself more frustrated and confused than informed?
 We get it!